dev-labs-bg/swift-video-generator/README.md

 The **shouldOptimiseImageForVideo** property is used to optimize the images fed into the generators to a scale best fitted for video based on their orientation.

+Set the **videoDurationInSeconds** for generated video without audio.

 #### Create a video from multiple image/audio pairs

 ```Swift